 Overview

 All types of constraint can be considered conditions that are either met or not met when a planning activity is placed in a Plan.
 They can therefore be specified as a potentially complex Boolean expression that combines references to the arguments and fields of objects in the MPS information model using operators of various types (arithmetic, comparative, logical, string, temporal, and geometric).
-The expression must evaluate to TRUE for the constraint to be met.
+The expression must evaluate to True for the constraint to be met.

 As introduced in 1.2, this Recommended Standard does not define a full expression language capable of supporting such complex Boolean expressions.
 It does, however, support the use of externally defined expression languages.
 The ConstraintExpression type allows for the use of such an expression language to define any type of constraint, providing communicating entities all have the capability to evaluate that expression language.